pantheon-systems/documentation/source/content/guides/drupal-latest/drupal-latest-hosted-md/07-drupal-core-version.md

 integration: [--]
 ---

-Change your core version to Drupal 9 now that you've confirmed that your core dependencies are Drupal 9 compatible.
+Change your core version to drupal:latest now that you've confirmed that your core dependencies are drupal:latest compatible.

 <Partial file="drupal-latest/core-version.md" />